firefly-iii/docs/docs/docs/firefly-iii/features/rules.md

 **From a transfer to a deposit.**

-Firefly III will replace the "source" asset account with an revenue account.
+Firefly III will replace the "source" asset account with a revenue account.
 So, a transfer from your Savings Account to your Checking Account will be converted into a deposit into your Checkings Account from Account X, where X is a revenue account.
 The "action value" you must provide must be the name of a valid revenue account.
 If it does not exist, it will be created.

 If you leave the action value blank, the new revenue account will be named after the original source asset account.